EliMor/nlpclass-fall2013/site/assignments/a4hmm.md

       142   VBG     NN
       136    JJ     DT

+(Mine runs in 87 sec.
+Avg time to tag a sentence: 0.0216 sec)

 > **Written Answer (a):**  Experiment with different values for `--lambda`.
 Report your findings on **ptbtag/dev.txt**.

 > **Written Answer (b):**  Using the best value found on ptbdev/dev.txt, report your results on **test.txt**.